sjmeverett/serialise2jsonapi/README.md

 # serialise2jsonapi

-I had a look on NPM for JSON API serialisers and they were mostly crap.
-So here's an easy-to-use one that does more of what you need it to and less of what you don't.
+An easy-to-use JSON:API serialiser that does more of what you need it to and less of what you don't.

 It doesn't handle relationships yet, but I intend to add that.